 - On-site Day Pass parking: a limited quantity will be available for purchase in advance, online only.

-- No overnight parking or camping allowed with Day Passes (so please don’t ask!).
+- No overnight parking or camping allowed with Day or Weekend Passes (so please don’t ask!).

 Overland Expo is a dog-friendly event but please abide by our pet rules.
 More info >>